By R.Davies, PhD・Nutrition

 Your diet can’t completely limit all the stress in your life.
 But it can change how your body responds to it.
-Cortisol, a glucocorticoid hormone released from your adrenal glands in response to stress, is sensitive to the nutritional environment you create in your body.
+Cortisol, a glucocorticoid hormone released from your adrenal glands in response to stress, is sensitive to the nutritional environment you create in your body, so it can be influenced by your diet.
+Some of the things you eat exacerbate cortisol's release and its effects.
+But eating the right things can lower and help control your cortisol response and reduce its negative effects on your body.

 Get new content delivered to your inbox once per week.
 No spam — just practical, evidence-based content.